-From the 1960s psychiatric patients were encouraged to take part in their own care and treatment.
-The general community also became more tolerant of the mentally ill.
+From the 1960s psychiatric patients were encouraged to take a more active role in their own care and treatment.
+The community also became more tolerant of the mentally ill.
 In this period many of the more manageable patients were discharged from hospital.
 Planning for new psychiatric hospitals ended in 1963 and no extra beds were provided from 1973.
-Instead, from the 1970s psychiatric services came to emphasise outpatient care, community-based treatment and more modern facilities.
-Every mental hospital patient was assessed, and 26% of psychiatric and 46% of mentally disabled patients were recommended for accommodation outside the major psychiatric hospitals.
+From the 1970s psychiatric services came to emphasise outpatient care, community-based treatment and more modern facilities.
+Every mental hospital patient was assessed in 1973, and 26% of psychiatric and 46% of intellectually handicapped patients were recommended for accommodation outside a major psychiatric or psychopaedic hospital.

 Rise of community care

-In the 1970s, under the umbrella term ‘community care’, most people with mental disorders now received support from a range of non-governmental organisations.
+From the 1970s, under the umbrella term ‘community care’, most people with mental disorders received support from a range of non-governmental organisations.
 These developed alternatives to institutional care, helped change public attitudes and built international links.

-Other community organisations included the Schizophrenia Fellowship, formed in 1977, and the Richmond New Zealand Trust, formed in 1978.
-The Mental Health Foundation, also formed in 1977, concentrated on policy issues and advocacy to promote mental health and prevent or reduce the rate of mental illness.
+Community organisations included the Intellectually Handicapped Children's (now IHC) Parents' Association (1949), the Schizophrenia Fellowship (1977) and the Richmond New Zealand Trust (1978).
+The Mental Health Foundation, formed in 1977, concentrated on policy issues and advocacy to promote mental health and lower the rate of mental illness.

 The risks of community care

-Psychiatrist Fraser McDonald, who served as the medical superintendent at both Carrington and Kingseat hospitals in Auckland.
+Psychiatrist Fraser McDonald served as the medical superintendent at both Carrington and Kingseat hospitals in Auckland.
 He warned of the risks, as well as advantages, of phasing out psychiatric hospital services in place of community care.

 ‘Let there be no misunderstanding, if these social structures are to be established and are seen as utterly essential for the proper healthy development of community psychiatry they … will need to involve at least as much money and as many people as have been involved in creating and maintaining the old institutions.
 To do anything less will be false economy of the cruellest kind.’1

-The 1990s also saw a number of important advances in mental health treatment.
-These included more attention to the needs of Māori, who were over-represented in mental health statistics.
-Systems to encourage responses from consumers of mental health services themselves, and to act on those responses, also resulted in treatment gains.
+The 1990s also saw a number of important advances in mental health services.
+These included the development of regionally based forensic psychiatry services, legislative revision, the detachment of intellectual handicap from mental health services, and more attention to the needs of Māori, who were over-represented in mental health statistics.